SantiagoSES/SantiagoSES.github.io/content/event/2024-GOCC/index.md

 ---
-title: Jeu de Taquin for Mixed Insertion and a Problem by Cho (Poster)
+title: A new shifted Littlewood-Richardson rule.

-event: Combinatorial Algebra Meets Algebraic Combinatorics (CAAC) 2025
+event: Graduate Online Combinatorics Colloquium (GOCC) 2024
 event_url:

-location: The Fields Institute / University of Toronto.
-Toronto, Canada
+location: Online

 summary:
 abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2025-01-24T00:00:00Z'
+date: '2025-03-27T00:00:00Z'
 lastmod: '2024-11-04T00:00:00Z'
 # date_end:
 all_day: false